-“We managed through the heavy turbulence of the year and made significant progress on our strategic ambitions in 2022, as we accelerated towards our aim to become a fully electric car company by the end of the decade and climate neutral by 2040,” said Jim Rowan, president and chief executive.
+“We managed through the heavy turbulence of the year and made significant progress on our strategic ambitions in 2022, as we accelerated towards our aim to become a fully electric car company by the end of the decade and climate neutral by 2040,” said Jim Rowan, President and Chief Executive of Volvo Cars.

 In 2022, the performance of the company’s fully electric cars stood out as a real highlight.
-Sales of Volvo’s electric cars more than doubled compared to the previous year, resulting in 11 per cent of full-year sales attributed to fully electric cars, compared to 4 per cent in 2021.
+Sales of Volvo’s electric cars more than doubled compared with the previous year, resulting in 11 per cent of full-year sales attributed to fully electric cars compared with 4 per cent in 2021.

-This includes a strong performance in sales of pure electric cars in the fourth quarter, reaching the highest point ever at 18 per cent, compared to 6 per cent in the same period last year.
+This includes a strong performance in sales of pure electric cars in the fourth quarter, reaching the highest point ever at 18 per cent compared with 6 per cent in the same period last year.
 This was despite overall sales being affected by production constraints.
-As a result of this performance, the company’s market share in the fully electric segment increased significantly during the year, compared to the same period last year*.
+As a result of this performance, the company’s market share in the fully electric segment increased significantly during the year compared with the same period last year*.

 Supply chain and CO2 reduction

-The number of active subscriptions at the end of 2022 increased 49 per cent compared with last year.
+The number of active subscriptions at the end of 2022 increased by 49 per cent compared with the previous year.
 For the full year of 2022, the number of Volvo Cars sold online increased 17 per cent compared with 2021.
 This growth was driven by increasing customer demand in combination with a broadened offer in more markets.

-The strong sales momentum of the Recharge line-up of fully electric and plug-in hybrid cars during the year contributed to CO2 reduction per car by 15 per cent, compared with our 2018 benchmark, supporting the company’s mid-decade ambition of reducing CO2 per car by 40 per cent.
+The strong sales momentum of the Recharge line-up of fully electric and plug-in hybrid cars during the year contributed to a CO2 reduction per car of 15 per cent compared with our 2018 benchmark, supporting the company’s mid-decade ambition of reducing CO2 per car by 40 per cent.

 So, if 2022 marked the acceleration of the company’s strategic journey in the face of unprecedented global disruption, 2023 will be a pivotal year as the company further accelerates on that transformation path.

 Volvo Cars expects a solid double-digit growth in retail sales during this year, provided there are no unexpected supply chain disruptions.
-The company intends to continue increasing its volumes for fully electric cars in 2023, taking the full year share higher than last year’s share of 11 per cent.
+The company intends to continue increasing its volumes for fully electric cars in 2023, taking the full year share higher than 2022’s share of 11 per cent.